matheusranzani/matheusranzani/README.md

 - 👋 Hi, I’m @matheusranzani
-- 👀 I’m interested in C and JavaScript
+- 👀 I’m interested in C, C++ and JavaScript
-- 🌱 I’m currently learning C, Node.js, React and React Native
+- 🌱 I’m currently learning C, C++, Node.js, React and React Native
-- 📫 How to reach me ranzani.matheus@gmail.com
+- 📫 How to reach me: ranzani.matheus@gmail.com

 <!---
 matheusranzani/matheusranzani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.